 THE OMI MASCOT

-The Grizzlies are the OMI mascot and was chosen to signify the fight for integrity and honor and the battle for right over might.
+The Grizzly Bear is the OMI mascot and was chosen to signify the fight for integrity, honor and the battle for right over might.
 Our grizzly spirit believes that what is right may not always be popular, but it is more important to be right than popular.

 THE OMI COLORS